kelicto/MergedCell/README.md

-# ExcelMerge
+# MergedCell
-This is an excel merge and datagridview merge program.
+This is an merged cell demo.